 Throughout Tamilnadu, you can see a cup of Rock sugar/Kalkandu always placed at the entrance of wedding halls, hotel cash counters, textile shop cash counters, office receptions, etc. It is traditionally placed as a kind of sweet gesture to invite customers.

 It is also used in wedding rituals and other celebrations.
-A few kilograms of kalkandu/rock sugar are exchanged between the bride and groom family and later shared among the relatives (we call this ritual- Kalyana seer varisai in Tamil).
+A few kilograms of kalkandu/rock sugar are exchanged between the bride and groom's families and later shared among the relatives (we call this ritual- Kalyana seer varisai in Tamil).

 NORTH INDIAN CUISINES